caosiyang/py-mongo-sync/README.md

   --src-engine [SRC_ENGINE]
                         src engine, the value could be mongodb or tokumx, default is mongodb
-  --to [TO]             the destionation should be a mongos or mongod instance --dst-authdb [DST_AUTHDB]
+  --to [TO]             the destination should be a mongos or mongod instance --dst-authdb [DST_AUTHDB]
                         authentication database, default is 'admin' --dst-username [DST_USERNAME]